dschnare/directr/README.md

       }
     }

 Contexts in the config will be merged with the top-level context.
+The top-level context always has a `project` property that is set to the directory containing the loaded config file or the current working directory if the config was specified via code.

     {
       "directiveProcessors": {
         "@@myDirective": {
           "module": "./path/relative/to/directiveconfig.json",
           "context": {
+            "somePath": "${project}/files/file.js',
             "property1": 45
           }
         }